imonroe/wsl_bash_scripts/wsl2_notes.md

   - Open powershell as an administrator
   - run `wsl --set-default-version 2`

+- Update your current WSL distro to use version 2
+  - Get the name of the distro you wish to change: `wsl --list --verbose`
+  - Convert it to version 2: `wsl --set-version <Distro> 2`

+-- OR --

 - Install a new linux distro into your fresh WSL2 installation.
   - I suggest Ubuntu 20.04 LTS, which is the newest Ubuntu as of this writing.
   - You can get it here: https://www.microsoft.com/store/apps/9n6svws3rx71